 Under Donald Trump, he's less than three years in office.

-We have millions of others out of poverty, and we have the lowest record-setting unemployment demographically for African Americans, Asian Americans, Hispanic Americans, women in the workforce, and youth unemployment.
+And we have the lowest record-setting unemployment demographically for African Americans, Asian Americans, Hispanic Americans, women in the workforce, and youth unemployment.

 Now, Pastor Scott, you and I support the president.

-I know Pastor Adams doesn't, but I would say that under Democratic Party rule, just like big cities and small towns, their policies don't work.
+I know Pastor Adams doesn't, but I would say that under Democratic party rule, just like big cities and small towns, their policies don't work.

 Trump's policies are working.